 system evolve and develop?
 Why do countries go to war?
 What are the possibilities

 for international cooperation?
 Why are poor countries of the world poor?
-In the
+In the field

-been developed over the last century to address these big questions.
+developed over the last century to address these big questions.

 In this paper, we grapple with some of these key questions through an engagement with:

-- different theoretical approaches in International Relations as well as the debates that inform them, and
+- Different theoretical approaches in International Relations as well as the debates that inform them, and

-- a critical examination of their underlying assumptions.
+- A critical examination of their underlying assumptions.